Validator

 Step 1: Select project and message model

-We are now ready to configure the Validator to our wishes.
-Start with selecting the relevant project and message model you want to validate from the dropdown menu's on the left.
+Start by selecting the relevant project and message model to validate from the dropdown menus on the left.

 Step 2: Select version

-Select the right version of the message model.
+Select the desired version of the message model.

 Step 3: Select syntax

-- Option A: Select an existing example by using the dropdown menu on the top.
+- Option A: Select an existing example message by using the dropdown menu at the top.
+Not all message models have configured example messages, maintainers can add them.
+Feel free to edit the example message in the edit box, if desired.

-- Option B: Upload your own example document (with a maximum of 16MB) by selecting Choose File.
+- Option B: Upload your own message instance (file with a maximum of 16MB) by clicking ➕ Choose.

 Option A